Acknowledgement Of Country

 We respect First Nations peoples and their enduring connection to country – to the land, air, waterways, oceans, animals and plants – and recognise the wisdom and culture that has seen them thrive for thousands of years.
 We recognise that sovereignty was never ceded, and, with humility and courage, wholeheartedly commit heads, hearts and hands to a path of healing, restitution and justice, embracing the wisdom of those who can guide us.
 We will fulfil our responsibility with honesty and integrity, we will challenge injustice, and - in all of this - we will hold ourselves accountable.

-Join us for a dynamic and practical Gender Impact Assessment (GIA) Online Workshop designed to strengthen your understanding of gender analysis and equity-based planning in policy, program, and service development.
-This highly interactive session will introduce the foundational principles of Gender Impact Assessments and provide participants with the knowledge and tools to apply gender lens in their work.
+Gender Impact Assessments are a key component of the Gender Equality Act requirements.
+Join Women's Health and Wellbeing Barwon South West as we walk you through a practical and user friendly guide to undertaking Gender Impact Assessments (GIA’s).
+This interactive session will focus on step 1 and 2 of the GIA process.
+Participants will gain an understanding in how to define the issue and challenge assumptions, and look at how to understand the policy, program or service context.
+Participants will be provided with the knowledge and tools to apply a gender lens across their work.
 You’ll learn when and how to carry out a GIA, explore real-life scenarios, and engage in peer-to-peer learning through small group activities and discussions.
-Whether you are new to GIA or seeking to deepen your knowledge, this workshop is an opportunity to build confidence and competence in promoting gender equity within your organization or community initiatives.
+Whether you are new to the GIA process or seeking to deepen your knowledge, this workshop is an opportunity to build confidence and competence in promoting gender equity within your organisation or community initiatives.

 Gender Equality